Academic Regulations

 Any student who has taken courses at an accredited seminary (or approved university graduate program) may apply to receive transfer credit.

-Transferred hours may not exceed 30 hours for the MDiv, 21 hours for the MACM, and 15 hours for the MTS*.
+Transferred hours may not exceed 30 hours for the MDiv, 21 hours for the MACM, and 15 hours for the MTS.
+Transferred hours towards any MA program will be reviewed by the Director of Academic Services and the Director of the corresponding program on a case-by-case basis.
 Students who have taken courses in another program but not completed another degree may submit transfer hours for consideration to complete up to one-third of the required Truett program hours.
 If a student completes another graduate degree at an accredited seminary (or approved university), not more than half of the credits required for another graduate degree can be transferred.

 In all cases, grades earned on transfer hours are not included in the calculation of a student’s grade point average.
 Only courses taken at accredited institutions are transferable, but the courses must have been taken within the past six years.
 No grade lower than a “B” or its equivalent will be transferred from another institution.